 Funding to improve your homelands house

-- your house and homeland must be already funded by the Housing Maintenance Program
+- your house and homeland must be already funded by the Housing Maintenance Services program

 - your house must be your main home

-- you can't own another home or rent a public housing home
+- you can't already be renting a public housing home

 - children who live with you on the homeland must go to school